45 Years Is Near

 “That or your strength does not know you.”

-The imps continued talking as Syddall zoned out, he stared blankly at the masses before him as he held the remains of his gun.
-Not realising that the imps were still talking Syddall spoke out.
+The imps continued talking as Syddall zoned out; he stared blankly at the masses before him as he held the remains of his gun.
+Not realizing that the imps were still talking, Syddall spoke out.

 “No bag, only gun.”